otrv4/otrv4/otrv4.md

 well as some other information (such as encryption keys).
 The two main state variables are:

+(TODO: the whole "unprotected conversation" is very strange)

 ### Message state

 The message state variable, `msgstate`, controls what happens to outgoing messages typed by the user.
 It can take one of three values:
+(TODO: this way of talking about msgstate is very implementation specific.
+Do we need it?
+Can we express it in less "computery" terms?)

 ```
 MSGSTATE_PLAINTEXT